OUTsurance Holdings: History

 2006 saw OUTsurance expand into Namibia with the launch of OUTsurance Insurance Company of Namibia in partnership with FNB Namibia.
 In 2008 the group launched Youi in Australia, making it the first African company to set up an insurance business in Australia.
 The group launched OUTsurance Life in 2010.
 This unit allowed the group to offer basic and fully underwritten life insurance products in South Africa.
 Recently, OUTsurance Life has started offering funeral and endowment products.

 On 7 March 2011, RMB Holdings, Remgro and FirstRand Corporate spun off their insurance assets to RMI Holdings (then a wholly owned subsidiary of RMBH). and separately listing it on the JSE.
 The stake held in OUTsurance Holding by both RMB Holdings and FirstRand were thus taken up by RMI Holdings which was then listed it on the JSE by way of introduction.
 This made OUTsurance Holding a subsidiary of RMI Holdings.

 In July 2014, OUTsurance expanded into New Zealand with the launch of Youi New Zealand, as a subsidiary of Youi Australia.
 In September 2019, Tower bought Youi's New Zealand customers ending its attempt to crack the New Zealand market.

+In May 2024, OUTsurance Ireland was launched offering short-term personal lines insurance.